ptabasso2/datadog-otel-tracing/README.md

 2d1eec89c2196d298d1e3edf1e9f879c0fc3be593d96f1469cfacc2cacfc18b4
 ````

 In order to instrument our services, we will also need to use a java tracing library (`dd-java-agent.jar`).
-The minimum version to consider for the java agent is 1.10.0
+The version included in the lab is 1.19.1, which supports all Datadog-exclusive features.

 To install the java tracing client, download `dd-java-agent.jar`, which contains the Agent class files
 `wget -O dd-java-agent.jar 'https://dtdg.co/latest-java-tracer'`